mmguinness/CV/README.md

   width="100%">
 </figure>

-Responsibilities & Skills:
-* _Consulted with clients to determine functional and spatial requirements of new development._
-* _Coordinated with consultants and contractors to incorporate input into project designs._
-* _Maintained quality control standards and procedures for accurate and precise measurements, illustrations and documentation._
-* _Created and delivered project presentations to stakeholders._

 **[DTA Architects](https://dta.ie/)**
 _Architect (Aug 2017 to Oct 2019)_

+* Attended team meetings to resolve technical and project issues and review project schedules.
+* Devised overall strategy for documentation and and construction-level building information models (BIM).
+* Reviewed technical drawings developed by suppliers.

-My focus was to develop detailed Tender and Construction information for a hotel located in a complex urban block in Dublin inner city.
+_My focus was to develop detailed Tender and Construction information for a hotel located in a complex urban block in Dublin inner city.
 The drawings were produced with Vectorworks 3D, including details for a bespoke facade with a mix of folded metal cladding, brickwork and precast concrete elements.
-Take a look at the building in google street view [here](https://www.google.com/maps/@53.3451004,-6.2513933,3a,75y,239.76h,108.2t/data=!3m6!1e1!3m4!1slEvi_KxnqIc07cSEGZGxPA!2e0!7i16384!8i8192).
+Take a look at the building in google street view [here](https://www.google.com/maps/@53.3451004,-6.2513933,3a,75y,239.76h,108.2t/data=!3m6!1e1!3m4!1slEvi_KxnqIc07cSEGZGxPA!2e0!7i16384!8i8192)._

-Responsibilities & Skills:
-* _Attended team meetings to resolve technical and project issues and review project schedules._
-* _Devised overall strategy for documentation and and construction-level building information models (BIM)._
-* _Reviewed technical drawings developed by suppliers._

 **[Satellite Architects](https://archello.com/project/friends-meeting-house)**
 _Architect (Sep 2015 to Jul 2016)_